Skip to content

 // Validation code

-// If validation fails
+// If validation failed

 fetchit.setError('field_name', 'Error message'); // Optional